RebeccaKessler/Machine_Learning/README.md

 Then we performed hyperparameter tuning using GridSearchCV, which gave as optimal parameters N estimators: 9, Criterion: entropy, Max depth: 8.
 This, once again, doesn't seem to have worked as the accuracy obtained with those parameters is 29.6%, significantly lower than 40.4%.

 Finally, we retrained the Random Forest Classifier on the full training data and tested it on the unlabelled test data.
-We obtain an accuracy of
+We obtain an accuracy of 38.9%.

-TEST ON KAGGLE AND ADD ACCURACY

 # Other Techniques
 Our best performing models are based on CamemBert and Flaubert.
 Both of these models are large language models that were pretrained on French texts (CamemBert on the OSCAR corpus and Flaubert on a diverse French corpus, including sources such as Common Crawl, Wikipedia, and other text sources).
 While CamemBert is based on RoBERT (Robustly Optimized BERT) which is an optimized version of the original BERT model, Flaubert is directly based on Bert.
 The CamemBert base model consists of 12 layers, 12 attention heads, 768 hidden size and a total paramterers of 110 million.
 Flaubert has the same amount of layers, attention heads, and hidden size but slightly more parameters.